egberts/egberts.github.io-src/content/articles/fail2ban-regex-troubleshooting.md

 But I needed a fail2ban to shut this up.
-Some poor unwitted IoT devices crafted a bogus source UDP and sent it to my Bind9 nameserver which successfully goad it into a DNS amplication attack via DNS-QUERY-REFUSED error message.
+Some poor unwitted IoT devices crafted a bogus source UDP and sent it to my Bind9 nameserver which successfully goad it into a DNS amplification attack via DNS-QUERY-REFUSED error message.

-Sadly, latest Bind9 daemon has no configuable field to deal false DNS-QUERY-REFUSED acknowledgement message (they claim it is not kosher to do this, but I still have a problem and intend fail2ban to deal with it).
+Sadly, latest Bind9 daemon has no configurable field to deal false DNS-QUERY-REFUSED acknowledgment message (they claim it is not kosher to do this, but I still have a problem and intend fail2ban to deal with it).